 TRIP DAY 3

 After packing up camp, we will shuttle into Grand Canyon National Park.
 We will spend the morning hiking on one of the park trails which will give us a chance to really explore the incredible sedimentary rock layers which make up the canyon walls.
 We will find many fossils along the way, evidence of the 250 million year old seabed.
 The trail follows the rim with expansive views of the canyon.
 Next we will visit the historic Grand Canyon Lodge.
-The lodge is one of two remaining historic lodges from the Grand Circle tourist route of the 1930's.
+The lodge is one of two remaining historic lodges from the Grand Circle tourist route of the 1930s.
 Constructed from giant timbers, the porch suspends visitors over the walls of the canyon.
-We will shuttle back to the Kaibab Forest and ride a series of aspen lined forest roads to our camp at Locust or Fence Point.
-This evening's views are classic Grand Canyon and our first real look at its vast complexity.
+We will shuttle back to the Kaibab Forest and ride a series of aspen lined dirt roads to our camp at Locust or Fence Point.
+This evening’s views are classic Grand Canyon and give us a great look at its vast complexity.
 Below us lies almost two billion years of geology, from the younger Permian layers to the metamorphic and igneous basement rocks that comprise the Inner Gorge of the Grand Canyon.
 These are some of the oldest rocks exposed in the world.
-TOTAL MILEAGE - 15 miles riding, 2-4 miles hiking
+TOTAL MILEAGE: 15 miles riding, 2-4 miles hiking

 TRIP DAY 4